1059444127/dicom-to-mp4/Readme.txt

+pulled from private repository, need to reorganize some things.

 cmd.cs -- This file handles command line interface.

 conv.cs -- This file is the backbone of the conversion process.
 It contains the functionality that extracts the individual images from the dicom files.